New European Commentary

 Under the apple tree I aroused you.
 There your mother conceived you.
 There she was in labour and bore you-

+"Aroused" can as well be translated "undressed".
 The Egyptian girl watches in shock at the engagement procession coming from the desert, realizing with shock that she has been trounced, and all Solomon's words of unique affection were proved untrue as he arrived with his latest girl.
 Her angry response is totally imaginable.
 It is, effectively, "But you and me, we had sex together!
 And now... you're marrying another woman!
 And she's only a kid, she's not even got developed breasts!".
 It's the stuff of movies.
 She even claims they had slept together at the very spot where his own mother both conceived and gave birth to him, as if this was intended to be a defining moment in cementing their relationship.
 She has likened him to a hind deer, and hinds were known to return to their own birthplace beneath a tree to give birth to their own fawns.
 She considers therefore that their sex together at that spot was really a unique bond which precluded him from now marrying another woman.
+Now finally she accepts the reality of the fact that he is a polygamist, and has other women in view.

 Lover